Invariance Principle and dynamics: Examples of applications of an invariance principle

-\begin{proof}(Proof of proposition \ref{basicinequality2}) We may assume that the measure $\nu $ is extremal.
+\end{proposition} \begin{proof} We may assume that the measure $\nu $ is extremal.
 Then, by ergodicity, we may assume that the measure $\nu $ is continuous since, otherwise, it is discrete and uniform on a finite set.
 Then $\kappa (\mu, \nu ) =0$ and the proposition holds.

 Recall the definition of $\g$.
 We can write, at $\ov M$-a.e. $(x,\xi),$